 Another factor is comfort.
 If devices aren't comfortable, I'm unlikely to wear them and, therefore, less likely to benefit.
 In my experience, behind- the-ear versions of MDHearing aids are more comfortable for all-day wear since they limit occlusion (boominess of your voice).

-Another aspect of comfort is the product's ability to manage feedback and loud sounds.
+Another aspect of comfort is the product's ability to manage feedback.
 On this front, I'd give passing marks to the Air and Volt models.
 I did find that Neo was more susceptible to feedback (squealing).
-Neo also struggled in the face of sudden loud sounds like a dish dropping.

 Tip: When you pull Air or Volt out of their charger, I recommend turning the volume down before placing the product in your ears.
 This will help prevent feedback during the process of putting the devices on.